-As much as I like Balance Sheets and P&Ls, they do have a couple of drawbacks.
-First, they take time to prepare and interpret.
-Second, they often bore business owners to death because they contain too much information.
+As much as I love Balance Sheets and P&Ls, they do have a couple big drawbacks.
+First, they take time to prepare and interpret (especially if you’re not an accountant).
+Second, they often put business owners to sleep because they contain too much information.

-There are tons of different KPIs out there and the concept can be overwhelming at first, but it’s not rocket science.
+There are tons of different KPIs out there and the concept can feel overwhelming at first, but it’s not brain surgery.
 At Scooter, we focus primarily on financial KPIs (because we’re accountants) and here are a few examples to show you what I mean:

-Total Revenue: No surprise here, every business owner wants to know what’s happening with sales/revenue.
-It’s nice to look at this month’s total (with a quick comparison to last month’s) and your YTD revenue, as well.
+Daily/Weekly/Monthly Revenue: No surprise here, every business owner wants to know how sales is tracking.
+It’s nice to look at this month’s revenue and your YTD total, as well.

 Gross Profit: Tells you how much profit the business is making before operating expenses have been paid.
 Accountants like to look to look at this number in both dollar and percentage terms (the percentage figure is called “Gross Margin”).

-Operating Expenses: This includes all the expenses the business incurs during its day-to-day operations (rent, payroll, advertising/marketing, software expenses, etc.).
-In addition to looking at the total, it’s nice to have a small chart that gives you a visual breakdown of what your top five or ten monthly expenses are (that’s a lot more useful than just seeing one big fat number).
+Operating Expenses: This includes all the expenses the business incurs during its day-to-day operations.
+In addition to looking at the total, it’s nice to have a list of your top five monthly expenses (rent, payroll, advertising/marketing, software expenses, etc.).

-Cash on Hand: I’m stating the obvious here but cash on hand (which mostly consists of your bank balance) is a number that needs to be watched closely every day.
-Over time you should develop a feel for how much cash the business needs to have on hand to cover its normal liabilities and expenses (a “target number,” so to speak).
-And if your cash on hand falls significantly below that target number, you should ring the cow bell.
+Cash on Hand: I’m stating the obvious here but cash on hand (which mostly consists of your bank balance plus or minus a few other things) is a number that needs to be watched closely every day.
+Over time you should develop a feel for how much cash the business needs have on hand to cover its regular operating expenses (a “target number,” so to speak) and if your balance falls below that number, somebody should ring the cow bell.

 Quick Ratio: One of my favorite ratios.
 The quick ratio (or “acid test”) tells you if your business has enough cash and liquid assets to pay its current liabilities.
 A quick ratio of less than one is a trouble sign, it means you don’t have enough money to pay your bills.

 In addition to financial KPIs, there non-financial KPIs that can be equally if not more useful to business owners.
-These are trickier to pin down because they don’t come straight from your financial data and need to be created from scratch.
-However, they can be especially valuable because they highlight important things about the business that aren’t reflected in the financials.
+These are trickier to identify because they don’t come straight from your accounting system and often need to be created from scratch.
+However, they can be especially valuable because they highlight important things about the business that aren’t included in the financials.

-Examples of non-financial KPIs include things like number of units sold, number of orders shipped, number of new customers, customer conversion rate, sales per square foot (a famous KPI for retailers), total headcount, employee turnover, and various customer service metrics.
+Here are some examples of non-financial KPIs: number of units sold, number of orders shipped, number of new customers, customer conversion rate, sales per square foot (a famous KPI for retailers), total headcount, employee turnover, and various customer service metrics.

 Building a KPI system isn’t easy, it takes hard work and persistence.
-But the payoff can be big because all of a sudden you’ve got a small, easy-to-read set of numbers that tell you what’s happening in critical areas of your business.
-And sometimes having a few important numbers you understand is better than having fifty less important numbers you don’t.
+But the payoff can be big because all of a sudden you have a small, carefully-chosen set of numbers that tell you what’s happening in crucial areas of your business.
+And sometimes having a handful of key numbers that you can understand at a glance is better than having 3-5 pages of financial reporting that you don’t have time for.

 From the desk of Will Keller